A birational description of the minimal exponent: Background concerning Hodge modules, -filtrations, and the minimal exponent

-We will make use of the description of $\widetilde{\alpha}(Z)$ in terms of the $V$-filtration, that we now recall.
+We will make use of the description of $\widetilde{\alpha}(Z)$ in terms of the $V$-filtration, which we now recall.
 Suppose that $Z$ is defined by the nonzero $f\in\cO_X(X)$.
 The following result is due to Saito:

 \begin{thm} If $\gamma\in\Q_{>0}$ and we write $\gamma=p+\alpha$, where $p\in {\mathbf Z}_{\geq 0}$ and $\alpha\in (0,1]\cap {\mathbf Q}$, then the following are equivalent: \begin{enumerate} \item[i)] $\widetilde{\alpha}(f)\geq p+\alpha$. \item[ii)] Around every point in $X$, there is a section of $V^{\alpha}B_f$ of the form $\partial_t^p\delta+\sum_{i=1}^ph_i\partial_t^{p-i}\delta$. \item[iii)] $\partial_t^p\delta\in V^{\alpha}B_f$. \item[iv)] $F_{p+1}B_f\subseteq V^{\alpha}B_f$. \end{enumerate} \end{thm}